IssaPortfolio/IssaPortfolio/README.md

 # Hi there!
-I'm Issa, a Computer Science Senior 👋
+I'm Issa, a Computer Science Senior student 👋

 I am a **Senior Computer Science student** at **Wayne State University** with a strong foundation in software development.
 I am passionate about building scalable solutions and actively seeking opportunities to contribute as a Software Developer.
 My experience spans various programming languages and frameworks, and I enjoy collaborating on innovative projects.